theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallrule.md

 Network packets that match this rule and that are successfully authenticated against a computer account specified in the *RemoteUser* parameter and against a user account identified in the *RemoteMachine* parameter are permitted through the firewall.
 If this parameter is specified, then the *Authentication* parameter cannot be set to NotRequired.
 This parameter is equivalent to the override block rules checkbox in the Windows Firewall with Advanced Security MMC snap-in.
-For computers that are running Windows® 7 or nextref_server_7, this parameter is permitted on an outbound rule.
+For computers that are running Windows??
+7 or nextref_server_7, this parameter is permitted on an outbound rule.
 Selecting this parameter on an outbound rule causes matching traffic to be permitted through this rule even if other matching rules would block the traffic.
 No accounts are required in the *RemoteMachine* or *RemoteUser* parameter for an outbound bypass rule, however, if authorized or excepted computers are listed in those groups the rules will be enforced.
 This parameter is not valid on outbound rules on computers that are running firstref_vista or earlier.